Advance Care Directives and the Power of Attorney

 Getting clients to prepare a comprehensive Power of Attorney, Appointment of Enduring Guardian and Letter of Wishes in relation to retirement and aged care is hard.
 It is hard because their plan, before they came into your office, was to die with their full emotional, mental and physical capacity.
 As lawyers we are raising a topic they haven’t truly engaged with, and therefore we are raising the fears that they haven’t really confronted.

-Offering them the Advance Care Directive can give them the confidence to make a comprehensive plan if there is a sticking point, such as being “forced” into aged care, that is stopping them from engaging with the process.
 Additionally as the lawyer you are getting the security of a medical capacity assessment.
 Doctors and GPs are familiar with this document, as it is created by the NSW Government, and are comfortable discussing them with clients and signing them.
-The documents that lawyers offer up are met with suspicion, and often a significant cost for your client.
-This document achieves a very similar goal without the barriers.
+The documents that lawyers offer up are met with suspicion, the client is referred away, and there is often a significant cost for your client.
+This Advance Care Directive achieves a very similar goal without the barriers.

 what does this have to do with powers of attorney?